-Mr. Grgurina reviewed that the Practice Improvement Program (PIP) is SFHP's pay-for-performance incentive program for Medi-Cal clinics and medical groups to achieve improvements in system and health outcomes.
+PIP is SFHP's pay-for-performance incentive program for Medi-Cal clinics and medical groups to achieve improvements in system and health outcomes.
 Funding is sourced from withholding a percentage of the provider capitation rates, which had been 18.5% of Medi-Cal and 5% of Healthy Kids professional capitation rates.
-When the Healthy Kids program transitioned into Medi-Cal on January 1, 2020, PIP funding was based only on the Medi-Cal capitation withhold of 18.5%.
+On January 1, 2020, however, the Healthy Kids program transitioned into Medi-Cal.
+From that point, PIP funding was based only on the Medi-Cal capitation withhold of 18.5%.
 The PIP funding has been an effective incentive, as demonstrated in the PIP program evaluation, to achieve improving quality performance measures among the medical groups.